badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 ## 'Solution' 1

 Usually people's first impulse would be to add `text-align: center` to `.grid`.
-I guess that's fair enough to try that initially, although at the moment our grid-items are floating left and adding text alignment will actually have no effect.
+I guess it's fair enough to try that initially, although at the moment our grid-items are floating left and adding text alignment will actually have no effect.
 Let's play devil's advocate anyway by removing `float: left;` from `.grid-item` and replace it with `display: inline-block;` and add `text-align: center` to `.grid`:

 ![Output]({{page.imgdir}}/solution_1.png)

-This is not a bad solution, it ticks all our boxes, except for:
+This is not a bad solution, it ticks all our boxes, except:

-> Nr 4:  The items in the grid are left aligned.
+> Nr 4:  The items in the grid are left-aligned.

 ## 'Solution' 2

-Next people have an aha! moment and add `margin: 0 auto` to `.grid`.
+People then have an 'aha!' moment and add `margin: 0 auto` to `.grid`.
 This has no effect as the grid has no fixed width, so no margin can be automatically calculated.

 Which then leads people to start adding fixed widths: